 However, since Andaman forests contain more than 200 types of timber producing tree species, the islands are under increased threat from the industry and immigration from the mainland.
 The archipelago also hosts many animal species, many of which are preserved in sanctuaries, such as on Interview Island, which has a large population of feral elephants.
 Interestingly, there is a swimming elephant named ‘Rajan’, which used to swim from one island to another!

 Most visited travel spots

-The Andamans are the perfect destination for travelers keen to explore a unique ecosystem.
+The Andamans are the perfect destination for eco-tourism travelers keen to explore a unique ecosystem.
 These islands are best suited to those who crave adventure in pristine forests, untouched backwaters and clean beaches.
 Visitors can enjoy a wide range of activities right from scuba diving and snorkelling to admire the island reefs, to trekking and hiking in the forest.
 Some of the best tourist spots in Andamans are:

 - Radhanagar Beach, Havelock Island is a picturesque natural paradise with beautiful white sandy beach, rich coral reef and lush green forest.
 No doubt, it was chosen as Asia’s best beach in 2004.

 - Rutland Island is a pristine and least visited island with beautiful Mangrove forest and coral reefs.
 There is a 45 acre Totani Resort with quaint little huts, which can be used as a base camp for exploring the island.
 It is the ideal place for eco-tourists.

 - Jolly Buoy Island, a small island, is a part of the Mahatma Gandhi Marine National Park.
 It is the best place for snorkelling with its crystal clear waters and a rich marine life.

 - Indira Point is the name of the southernmost point of Republic of India.
 The point has a 35 meters high lighthouse with a light of 16 nautical miles range.